What Else to Include on Plumbing Invoicing

 The more information you provide on the invoice, the fewer questions the customer has when it comes time to pay the bill.
 The more structured and detailed your plumbing invoice templates are, the easier it will be to include all parts information each time you use it.

-Terms & Payments
+Terms and Payments

 For many jobs, you probably expect payment at the time the job is complete.
-If you’re working on a new construction, you might bill monthly with terms, such as net 30 or net 10.
+If you’re working on new construction, you might bill monthly with terms, such as net 30 or net 10.
 This means the client has either 30 or 10 days from the start of the invoice date to pay you for your work.

 Offering a variety of ways to accept payments of invoices helps your company receive payments more quickly.
 You might consider accepting: